GK-Hynes/technical-documentation/content.md

 ### Border

 An element's border comes between its padding and its margin.
 By default the border is set to 0, making it invisible.
 The `border` property is a shorthand way to set the border's thickness, style and colour, for example `border: 5px solid green;`.
-These properties can also be set individually using `border-width`, `border-style`, `border-color`.
+These properties can also be set individually using `border-width`, `border-style`, and `border-color`.

 Like with `padding`, the `border` property is shorthand for `border-top`, `border-right`, `border-bottom`, `border-left`, which can each be set individually.